pherk/couchbase-simple/README.md

 News (2021-10-31):

-- segfaults has been eliminated (hopefully ;-).
-Last segfault was double destroying Couchbase Lcb.
+- segfaults have been eliminated (hopefully ;-).
+  The last nasty segfault was double destroying Couchbase Lcb which occured after running an hour.
 - with concurrents user up to 200 no memory leak detected

 caveats: